David Lissah

 Case Study 2 - Building Evidence‑Based Compliance Through Behavioural Clarity

 Context: A regulated organisation was struggling to demonstrate evidence‑based compliance.
-The team wasn’t failing due to lack of knowledge, they were simply overwhelmed.
-Constant noise, competing priorities, and reactive demands meant they couldn’t stay organised, focused, or intentional.
-As a result, compliance activity was inconsistent, documentation was incomplete, and leaders lacked confidence in the evidence presented.
+The issue wasn’t competence, the team knew what to do, they were simply overwhelmed.
+Constant noise, competing priorities and reactive demands meant they couldn’t stay organised, focused or intentional.
+Compliance activity became inconsistent, documentation was incomplete, and leaders lacked confidence in the evidence being presented.

 What I Did: